Behavioral and Social Sciences

 - Agency: Illinois Children's Health care Foundation (ILCHF)

-Project Title: Mental Health Initiative, Building Systems of Care, Community by Community (CMHI)/ Adams County Initiative: Adams County Mental Health Partnership, SIU Health Care-Quincy Family Medicine Residency Program in collaboration with Transitions of Western Illinois, Special Education Department of Adams County and various other organizations
+Project Title: Mental Health Initiative, Building Systems of Care, Community by Community (CMHI)/ Adams County Initiative: Adams County Mental Health Partnership, SIU Center for Family Medicine - Quincy Residency Program in collaboration with Transitions of Western Illinois, Special Education Department of Adams County and various other organizations

 Project Period: June 2011-June 2016